rlee32/fast-k-opt/k-opt/paper/readme.txt

 Computing the search radius follows from comparing the minimum new length to the maximum old length.
 If the minimum new length is greater than the maximum old length, then no improvement is possible.
+Here, a bounding box (due to convenience with quadtrees) is used to represent the search area.
+Upon successive addition of segments, the bounding box gets smaller.

 Search radius: minimum new length